Your dreams come true...

 - Ribcage Stomach: The inside of Monstro.

-- Satanic Archetype: He Coachman may or may not be Satan himself, but he tempts little boys to live a sinful life, then imprisons them forever.
+- Satanic Archetype: The Coachman may or may not be Satan himself, but he tempts little boys to live a sinful life, then imprisons them forever.
+Just as the Blue Fairy rewards people for their good deeds, he punishes them for their misdeeds.

 - Say My Name: ""Boys"?!
 So that's wha...
 PINOCCHIO!"